Make confident, data-driven decisions with actionable ad spend insights.

 But what if the mistake isn't yours?
 What if the data itself is fundamentally broken?

-Imagine your website is a secure building.
+Think of your website as a secure building.
 To understand what happens inside, you hire various messengers (tracking scripts) from different companies: Google, Meta, HubSpot, etc. Each messenger is supposed to follow a visitor, take notes on their actions (page views, clicks, purchases), and report back to its respective headquarters.

 Now, a visitor arrives, but they have a personal security guard: an ad blocker.
 This guard has a simple list of rules.
 One of the main rules is, "Do not allow any messengers from known tracking companies to enter the building."